Free shipping throughout Europe

 Is IPL suitable for your skin type?

-IPL (Intense Pulsed Light) is an effective hair removal method, but not every skin type responds to it in the same way.
-The Fitzpatrick scale helps determine which skin types are suitable for IPL treatments.
+IPL (Intense Pulsed Light) is an effective method of hair removal, but not every skin type responds to it in the same way.
+The Fitzpatrick scale helps determine which skin types are suitable for IPL sessions.

 The Fitzpatrick skin type scale

-The Fitzpatrick scale classifies skin types based on their reaction to UV light.
-Determine your skin type below to see if IPL hair removal is suitable for you.
+The Fitzpatrick scale classifies skin types based on their response to UV light.
+Work out your skin type below to see whether IPL hair removal is suitable for you.

 Type I